zimran3/meal_planner-/README.md

 # Rice.py – Meal Planner App
 INST 326 group project
 Rice.py is a Python-based meal planner designed to help users organize their weekly meals and simplify grocery shopping.
-The program allows users to add meals with ingredients, assign them to specific days, view a full weekly plan, and automatically generate a shopping list based on selected meals.
+The application allows users to create meals with ingredients, assign meals to specific days of the week, view a complete weekly plan, and automatically generate a shopping list based on selected meals.

+This project was developed as part of the INST 326 Final Group Project and demonstrates object-oriented programming principles, testing with pytest, and clean software design.

 # What the Program Does
 - Lets the user add meals with a name, meal type, and ingredients